What is a Sports Injury?

 Treatments for sports injuries

-PRICE stands for protect, rest, ice, compression and elevation.
+PRICER stands for protect, rest, ice, compression, elevation and rehabilitation.
 It involves protecting the injured area where possible; resting the area by avoiding exercise and reducing daily activities; applying an ice pack to the affected area for around 20 minutes every three or four hours during the first 48 hours after the injury happens; compressing the affected area with an elastic bandage or similar to limit swelling; and keeping the elevated area raised above heart level for as long as possible during the first 48 hours.

 At the same time, avoid HARM – that is, heat, alcohol, running and massage – for 48 - 72 hours after sustaining your injury.